Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

 Crinkled Wrapping Paper or Cat Toy

-If they seem disinterested, try gently placing them on top of it so they “get the idea” so to speak.
+And if they seem disinterested?
+Try gently placing them on top of it so they “get the idea” so to speak.

-While not necessarily a “toy” per se, a hammock like this is a wonderful addition to any bearded dragon’s habitat as it gives them a place to lounge comfortably… and boy do they love lounging!
+While not necessarily something you’ll see your bearded dragon playing with per se, a hammock makes a WONDERFUL addition to any bearded dragon’s habitat as it gives them a place to lounge comfortably… and boy do they love lounging!

 Pimp Out Their Home with Excavator Clay